*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Does Bitter Melon Tea Have Caffeine?

 Bitter melon tea is not a true tea.
 It is in an herbal infusion made from bitter melon.
 Therefore it doesn’t have any caffeine in it naturally.
-If you blend it with a green tea or a white tea, for example, will bring caffeine into the mix but when drunk alone it has no caffeine.
+If you blend it with green tea or white tea, for example, will bring caffeine into the mix but when drunk alone it has no caffeine.

-This makes bitter melon tea a great option for the healthy beverage any time of day including right before bedtime as it won’t mess with your sleep rhythms the way that some caffeinated beverages can.
+This makes bitter melon tea a great option for a healthy beverage any time of day including right before bedtime as it won’t mess with your sleep rhythms the way that some caffeinated beverages can.

 Can You Drink Too Much Bitter Melon Tea?